oslabs-beta/xkite/README.md

 The following is an overview of the features available on this page:

 1. KSQL Streams: test KSQL query streaming
-2. Topics: view existing topics, or create and add new clients to your configuration
+2. Topics: view existing topics, or create and add new clients to a configuration
 3. Messages: send messages to existing topics and view messages in/second in real time

 ![config base](./images/testing.gif)